sjchanger/ToolMint/README.md

-# UltiBox
+# ToolMint

-A powerful all-in-one toolbox for everyday tasks, developers, creators, and more.
+An all-in-one toolbox for everyday tasks, developers, creators, and more.

-UltiBox brings a wide collection of useful tools and utilities into one fast, modern, and easy-to-use application.
+ToolMint brings a wide collection of useful tools and utilities into one fast, modern, and easy-to-use application.

 ## ✨ Features